-Participation in national clinical trials The Tammy Walker Cancer Center's association with the KU Cancer Center through the Midwest Cancer Alliance makes many of the same clinical trials available at KU also open to patients in Salina.
+Participation in national clinical trials The Tammy Walker Cancer Center's association with the KU Cancer Center through the Masonic Cancer Alliance makes many of the same clinical trials available at KU also open to patients in Salina.

 New patients at the Cancer Center are screened to determine whether they are eligible to participate in some of the latest, most promising treatments available.

 Learn more about clinical trials available to patients at the Tammy Walker Cancer Center or call Melanie Leepers at (785) 452-7038.